top of page

 Why are we seeking justice?
 Because Mika’s life mattered.
 She was a beautiful human being with so much to live for and contribute to this world for years to come.

-We need your support as we must proceed with our tribal advocates/friends that have been helping since the beginning.
-We are trying to find answers and work with local authorities to find justice for Mika Westwolf.
-We will not give up.
-We will not stop.
-We will not let this be another story of “just another dead Indian” or that she was somehow to blame for this atrocity.
-Someone committed this crime, and we will not allow this to become another unsolved MMIW case.
+We are thankful for all your support since we lost our girl.
+We couldn't give up.
+We couldn't stop.
+We would not let this be another story of “just another dead Indian” or that she was somehow to blame for this atrocity.
+We would not allow Mika to become another unsolved MMIP case.

-We are doing whatever we can to help other families facing this situation and bring awareness to the larger public about this systematic failure of MMIW.
+We are doing everything we can to support other families facing this tragedy and to raise public awareness about the systemic failures surrounding MMIP.
 Our lives matter as Native Americans.

 • Instagram